Azure/communication-monitoring/README.md

 # Communication Inspector

 The Communication Inspector enables Azure Communication Services developers to inspect the state of a call to debug or monitor their solution.
-When building a solution, developers might need visibility for debugging into general call information such as the Call ID or advanced states.
+When building a solution, developers might need visibility for debugging into general call information such as the Call ID or advanced states (bitrate, received and sent packets are a few examples).
 The Communication Inspector provides developers this information and more.

 ## Capabilities